AlCo2/JowelDecorStore/README.md

-This is a full store project, I am creating this project using laravel + reactJS.
+    This is a full store project
+I am creating this project using laravel + reactJS.